SyncfusionExamples/replicating-facebook-like-ui-in-xamarin/README.md

-# replicating-facebook-like-ui-in-xamarin
+# Replicating Facebook like UI in Xamarin

-This repository contains a Xamarin project which replicates Facebook like UI.
+This repository contains the samples that replicate Facebook Like UI.

+## Run the application

+* Open it using VS2017 and above
+* Use Xamarin.Forms 5 and above